Conor247/TaskMananger/README.md

 ``
 POST /create/task
 ``
-* Used for creating tasks using a JSON request body payload.
+* Used to create tasks using a JSON request body payload.

 ```json
 {